hongaar/moker/README.md

 yarn mokr use prettier husky lint-staged
 ```

-> ⚠️ Note that order can be important!
-For example, `lint-staged` will install a
+> 💡 Note that some plugins depend on each other.
+For example, `lint-staged`
-> pre-commit hook which formats code only if `prettier` and `husky` are
+> will install a pre-commit hook which formats code if `prettier` and `husky`
-> installed first.
+> are installed.
+The order in which plugins are added does not matter.

 See the section [plugins](#plugins) for a list of available options.